 Below is a video from Salman Kahn on the economic considerations of renting versus buying, which highlights how important it is to run the numbers based on real world examples in the local real estate market.
 At times, it is cheap to buy in one part of the country and expensive to buy in another part of the country.
 In his example, he uses an interest-only loan calculation as a baseline example to show how much of a normal initial mortgage payment goes toward covering interest on the note.

-Charts Comparing Owning Versus Renting a Home
+Comparing Buyin Versus Buying a Home

-Chart: Median Rental Rates Over 30+ Years
+Chart: Median Rental Rates Over Past 30+ Years

-Homeowner vs. Renter Net Worth Comparision
+Chart: Homeowner vs. Renter Net Worth Comparison

 Chart: The Median Renter Across Markets